shahabahreini/Magnetic-Nozzle-Particle-Dynamics/README.md

 #### Method 1: Automated Setup

-Use the provided Julia and Python scripts for automated package management:
+Use the provided Julia and Python scripts for automated package management by selecting the **Package Management**:

 ```bash
 julia Start.jl